virtual-biohackathons/covid-19-bh20/README.md

 # Contribute

-Contribute by added and/or signing up to ideas on the Biohackathon [Wiki](https://github.com/virtual-biohackathons/covid-19-bh20/wiki).
+Contribute by adding and/or signing up to ideas on the Biohackathon [Wiki](https://github.com/virtual-biohackathons/covid-19-bh20/wiki).
 You can also edit these pages and send a pull request.

 # Contact